Goof by Samsung attorney Quinn allows Samsung internal email to be used as evidence

 Later in the memo, Shin points out how difficult the Samsung OMNIA is to use and when comparing the 2007 Apple iPhone UX with that of the Samsung OMNIA, "it’s a difference between Heaven and Earth."

 Samsung designer Denison, when asked about the memo, called it hyperbole used internally by Samsung and testified that Apple is not always first to market with a new idea.
 He brought up voice recognition features which were introduced by Samsung before Apple and said that he personally didn't feel "ripped off" when Apple put similar features on its products.
 He said that if the next Apple iPhone comes to market with a large screen, he would be fine with it even though Samsung's latest smartphones have featured larger screens like the 4.8 inch display on the Samsung Galaxy S III and the 5.3 inch screen on the Samsung GALAXY Note.
 Denison said larger screens are an industry trend.
+It sounds like the cross-examination of Denison by Quinn defused any leanings that the jury might have had reading Shin's email.
+Still, there was no line in the email that explicitly said that Samsung copied the Apple iPhone, so Samsung might have been worried over nothing.

 source: AllThingsD (1), (2)